open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 As in OTEP 4947, the profiler SHOULD validate before trusting: a mis-stepped pointer walk yields garbage at the same offsets.
 Checking `valid == 1` is the minimum; sanity-checking `attrs-data-size` as well as the `OrderedHashMap` bucket count being a power of two are cheap additional guards.
-Every remote read on the walk is bounded and failure-tolerant, so a target that is mid-teardown or built differently than advertised costs a dropped context rather than a bad one.

 Tagged words should also be checked for their tag before use, rather than assumed to be of the kind the layout calls for.
 In particular, `OrderedHashMap`